Gnome: De animantibus subterraneis

 Agricola goes on to add there are similar to the beings which the Germans called Guteli (singular: Gutelos; Gütel, var.
 Güttgen), which are amicable demons that are rarely seen, since they have business at their home taking care of livestock.
 (Note: iumentum can mean cattle, etc., though Lavater tr.
 Harris gives "horses".)
 A Gütel or Güttel is elsewhere explained as not necessarily a mountain spirit, but more generic, and may haunt forests and fields.
 (Note: (East Central German) Gütel, Güttel purportedly diminutives of "God", as it referred to fetish figurines, and as such ostensibly identifiable with kobold (as figurines).)
 (Note: Grimm cites Václav Hanka's "Old" Bohemian glosses, 79^{b} as giving gitulius for kobolt, followed by alpinus glossed as tatrman.
-Grimm makes the point that all these have "doll" or "puppet" connotations, since alphinus was the term for a chess piece (the queen, apparently also called "the fool"), and tatrman is attested with the usage "guiding him with strings".)
+Grimm makes the point that all these have a "doll" or "puppet" connotation, since alphinus was the term for a chess piece (the queen, apparently also called "the fool"), and tatrman is attested with the usage "guiding him with strings".)
 The Hoovers render these as "goblins".

 Agricola finally adds these resemble the Trullis (trolls?) as they are called especially by the Swedes, (Note: A troll is obviously rather generic.
 Lecouteux gives Swedish: gruvrå.) said to shapeshift into the guise of human males and females, and sometimes made to serve men.